eugenbobrov/carvana-segmentation/README.md

 Just small cnn machine vision project
 =================================
 Challenge to develop an algorithm that automatically removes the photo studio background on [Carvana](https://www.kaggle.com/c/carvana-image-masking-challenge) Kaggle competition.
-It uses the original convolutional network [U-Net](https://arxiv.org/abs/1505.04597) with some image preprocessing.
+It uses the original convolutional network [U-Net](https://arxiv.org/abs/1505.04597) with some images preprocessing.
 And in general, it works.

 We have 5088 images, 318 cars with 16 views each, and its labeled masks.

 ![train](data/train.jpg)

-Cars are scaled in 4 times for width and height from 1280x1918 to 320x480 resolution.
+Cars images are scaled in 4 times for width and height from 1280x1918 to 320x480 resolution.
 Color channels are averaged to one gray channel.
 It allows to use 4 * 4 * 3 = 48 times more GPU memory at model training.
 Of course, we lose a little bit of quality when rescale trained masks back to 1280x1918, but get much more improvement in the network inference.
-Experiments shows, that grayscale images gain more quality than color.
+Experiments shows, that grayscale images gain more quality than colors.
 I think, it's becouse used in three times more convolutional layers with the same memory.
 Images are standartized to normal distribution with zero mean and equal to one variation.

 ![car1](data/car1.png)
 ![car2](data/car2.png)